To evacuate or not? In Odessa, some older residents cannot flee war.

 “These explosions are all so terrible,” she said.
 Her voice trembled.
 “I can’t see them, but I can feel them with my whole body.”

-Across Ukraine, people are on the move seeking safety outside the country or in areas to the west farther from Russian forces.
+Across Ukraine, people are on the move seeking safety outside the country or in areas to the west, farther from Russian forces.
 Scenes at train stations around Ukraine have largely featured women and children tugging suitcases and toting whatever belongings they could bring.
-Men aged 18 to 60 are mostly prohibited from leaving.
+Men ages 18 to 60 are mostly prohibited from leaving.

-And then there is the elderly.
+And then there are the elderly.
 Evacuating can be too taxing emotionally and physically for many.
 For some, like 90-year-old Churilyana, it is so impractical that it is impossible.

 Others insist on staying out of loyalty and love for their home, stubbornly resisting evacuation despite appeals from family members.
 That is especially true in Odessa, where there is a saying — “Odessa Mama” — that residents use to lovingly refer to their city as a matriarch who will protect them.

-Churilyana, 90, has scarcely left her apartment for the past five years.
+Churilyana has scarcely left her apartment for the past five years.
 Every day she says out loud the landmarks around her downtown Odessa building, a way of making sure her world is not confined to just these walls.
 She asked her niece, who lives with her, to put cloth over the windows as protection in case of blasts.
 It has made Churilyana’s dark world even darker.

 “What difference does it make to me?
 Although, I guess I would like to feel sunlight,” she said.